Links on SoundGuys may earn us a commission. Learn more.

 How well does the Meze Audio 99 Classics block out noise?

 Overall, the Meze 99 Classics offers decent isolation from outside noise, and will quiet the world around you well.
 However, like most passive headphones, these won’t isolate much below 300Hz, and you will probably hear engine rumbles and vehicle noise along with your music.
+If you need more noise reduction than this, consider getting noise cancelling headphones.

 High-frequency noise will be quieted by half to one-sixteenth of its original loudness, depending on frequency.
 Like most closed-back over-ears, the Meze 99 Classics do really well at killing high-frequency noise.